Clarence Jordan

-Clarence Jordan (July 29, 1912 – October 29, 1969) was an American farmer and New Testament Greek scholar, was the founder of Koinonia Farm, a small but influential religious community in southwest Georgia and the author of the Cotton Patch paraphrase of the New Testament.
+Clarence Jordan (July 29, 1912 – October 29, 1969) was an American farmer and Baptist theologian, founder of Koinonia Farm, a small but influential religious community in southwest Georgia and the author of the Cotton Patch paraphrase of the New Testament.
 He was also instrumental in the founding of Habitat for Humanity.
-His (2nd) cousin, Hamilton Jordan, served as White House Chief of Staff during the Jimmy Carter administration.
+His second cousin, Hamilton Jordan, served as White House Chief of Staff during the Jimmy Carter administration.

 Life

 Early years

-Jordan was born in Talbotton, Georgia, as the seventh of ten children to James Weaver and Maude Josey Jordan, prominent citizens of that small town.
-From an early age the young Jordan was troubled by the racial and economic injustice that he perceived in his community.
-Hoping to improve the lot of sharecroppers through scientific farming techniques, Jordan enrolled in the University of Georgia, earning a degree in agriculture in 1933.
-During his college years, however, Jordan became convinced that the roots of poverty were spiritual as well as economic.
-This conviction led him to the Southern Baptist Theological Seminary in Louisville, Kentucky, from which he earned a Th.M. and a Ph.D. in the Greek New Testament in 1938.
+Clarence Jordan was born in Talbotton, Georgia, as the seventh of ten children to James Weaver and Maude Josey Jordan, prominent citizens of Talbotton.
+From an early age, Jordan was troubled by the racial and economic injustice that he perceived in his community.
+Hoping to improve the lot of sharecroppers through scientific farming techniques, he enrolled in the University of Georgia, earning a degree in agriculture in 1933.
+During his college years, however, he became convinced that the roots of poverty were spiritual as well as economic.
+This conviction led Jordan to the Southern Baptist Theological Seminary in Louisville, Kentucky, from which he earned a Th.M. and a Ph.D. in the Greek New Testament in 1938.
 He was ordained as a Southern Baptist minister.
-While at seminary Jordan met Florence Kroeger, and the couple were soon married.
+While at seminary, Jordan met Florence Kroeger, whom he married.